 Villajoyosa, also known as La Vila Joyosa, is one of the most beautiful towns in Alicante and whose history goes back in time until the old Roman city of Allon.

 Valencian is the most spoken language by the natural people from Villajoyosa, and right across its wonderful lands, we can find several nice places to visit as well as a great gastronomic level to taste.

 We are enumerating next 8 plans to know the most beautiful aspects of Villajoyosa.

-If you want to know Altea and the towns of the Costa Blanca, Arena Blanca is a 4-star campsite in Benidorm, great as a central point of your trip.
+If you want to visit Altea and the towns of the Costa Blanca, Arena Blanca is a 4-star campsite in Benidorm ideal as the central point of your trip.

 Taking a bath at El Torres beach and visiting the Saint Joseph Tower

 At the entrance of Villajoyosa (by the area from which we can go to Valencia), we can find one of the most beautiful and calmest beaches of the coast, very easily accessible by car and with quite parkings.

 It´s a gravel beach which, for being far away from the urban centre, it’s not overcrowded and there´s a beach bar as well.

 Next to the beach, we can find the Sanit Joseph Tower or Hércules Tower, being this a funerary monument declared as a good of cultural interest.
 It is a mausoleum that reached a height of 5 meters, built in honour to Lucio Terencio Mancino´s tomb, and which was right next to the same one.

 Living the Moros y Cristianos Festivals in Villajoyosa